-Unless otherwise agreed with EIT Digital, the partners of the selected Activities must promote the activity among the EIT Digital Master School students.
+Unless otherwise agreed with EIT Digital, the partners of the selected Activities must engage in promotion of the activity.
 Before engaging in a communication or dissemination activity expected to have a major media impact, the partners must inform EIT Digital.